 are representative of the entire month and do not refer

-to a specific date of the month.
+to a specific day of the month.
 Avoid wording such as "the

-the September index; or it could mean the October index,
+the September index.
+It could even mean the October index,

-since the September index would be based on information supplied to
+since the September index would be based on information

 (6) Provide for missing or discontinued data.

-for a particular time period, usually because price information
+time period, usually because price information was not

 to meet BLS publication standards.
 Highly detailed indexes are